the-moog/stospice/README.md

 This tool is based off the following work:

-1. The code from s2spice.cpp from https://github.com/ra3xdh/qucs_s/blob/current/qucs/extsimkernels/s2spice.cpp.
+1. The code from s2spice.cpp from [qucs_s](https://github.com/ra3xdh/qucs_s/blob/current/qucs/extsimkernels/s2spice.cpp).
 2. The article, "Create S-Parameter Subcircuits for Microwave and RF Applications" by John S. Gerig, Wideband Associates.
 This article also included QBASIC code for generating the subcircuit.

 The original article by Gerig uses the "E" voltage controlled voltage source, using an undocumented tabular argument.
-The code from https://github.com/transmitterdan/s2spice uses a "G" device.
+The code from transmitterdan's [s2spice](https://github.com/transmitterdan/s2spice) uses a "G" device.
 While the code from qucs\_s, uses instead the
 "A" predefined device and its tabular argument.
 This library uses the latter "A" device.